-We are party to a management services agreement with FIG LLC, an affiliate of Fortress, pursuant to which FIG LLC provides us with certain back-office services and charges us for Selling, general and administrative expenses incurred.
+We are party to a management services agreement with FIG LLC, an affiliate of Fortress, pursuant to which FIG LLC provides us with certain back-office services and charges us for selling, general and administrative expenses incurred to provide these services.
 For the years ended December 31, 2017 and 2016, we paid FIG LLC \$3.9 million and \$2.2 million, respectively, for services provided under the management services agreement.
+The management services agreement will be terminated in connection with the closing of this offering.